RyanJarv/marionette/README.md

 ## Requirements

-* AWS CLI already configured with Administrator permission
+* AWS CLI already configured with Administrator permission (see the Cross Account setup section for more info on how this can be reduced).
 * Recent version of [Python](https://www.python.org/)
 * [Chalice](https://github.com/aws/chalice)
 * [AWS CLI](https://pypi.org/project/awscli/)